 In the over 60 years since the formation of the Ivy League, the football programs that tend to pop up again and again as champions are Dartmouth, Penn, Harvard, Princeton, and Yale.
-It’s Dartmouth College that has won more Ivy League football titles than any other Ivy League school in history, though Harvard University is right on its tail.
+It’s Dartmouth College and the University of Pennsylvania that have won more Ivy League football titles than any other Ivy League school in history, though Harvard University is right behind them.
 On the other end of the spectrum, Cornell University has only won three titles.
 Brown University has won four.
 And Columbia University has won a grand total of one Ivy League title — in 1961 when both Columbia and Harvard went 6-1.
 But regular readers of Ivy Coach’s college admissions blog know that Columbia enjoyed one of the greatest seasons in the history of college football in 1934, before the official formation of the Ivy League — led by Cliff Montgomery.
 Montgomery, who would later become one of the great heroes of the Second World War, led the Columbia Lions to one of the great upsets in college football history when his team defeated Stanford 7-0 in the Rose Bowl that year.

 2017 Ivy League Football Standings